mattm/sql-style-guide/README.md

 where email = "example@domain.com"
 ```

-For results with 1 or 2 columns, place the columns on the same line.
-For 3+, place each item on its own line, including the first item:
+For queries that have 1 or 2 columns, you can place the columns on the same line.
+For 3+ columns, place each column name on its own line, including the first item:

 ```
 # Good